Lahace/Mnemosyne_server/README.md

 <user username="mnemosyne" password="any-password" roles="manager-gui" />
 ```

+15. run `sudo service tomcat8 restart` to apply the changes

-1. type `localhost:8080` in any browser on the machine where tomcat is installed in to see if it's working and click on "manager webapp"
+16. type `localhost:8080` in any browser on the machine where tomcat is installed in to see if it's working and click on "manager webapp"

 1. deploy the .war package that maven created in `~/Mnemosyne_server/target/mnemosyne.war`